Waist-to-height ratio: United Kingdom

 The UK's National Institute for Health and Care Excellence (NICE):

-All adults "ensure their waist size is less than half their height in order to help stave off serious health problems".
+All adults should "ensure their waist size is less than half their height in order to help stave off serious health problems".

 Consensus statement on redefining obesity

 As of 2024, the Lancet Commission on obesity and the European Association for the Study of Obesity recommended that obesity should no longer be diagnosed with BMI alone due to its several limitations, but confirmed by other surrogate measures such as WHtR of greater than 0.5.
 A strategic paradigm shift in obesity diagnosis, NICE provided this guideline in a 2025 advisory (graphs).

 Recommended boundary values

 The October 2022 NICE guidelines recommend boundary values for WHtR (defining the degree of "central adiposity" (abdominal obesity) as follows: